Amarakon55/ffrec/README.md

 -   [Credit](#credit)

 FFRec is a simple POSIX script to record audio and/or display easily using FFmpeg.
 It is a simple alternative to OBS.
-It supports Dmenu selection.
+It supports dmenu selection.
 And it is easier to use than plain FFmpeg.

 ## Usage